Toxocious/Shinkiro/README.md

 ## Tools
 ### Asset Downloader
 Shinkiro includes a custom tool that fetches and downloads assets from Pokemon Showdown, namely Pokemon sprites and icons, item icons, and Pokemon cries.

+It also downloads 3D Pokemon .fbx Models from Models Resource.

 > Read more about the asset downloader [here](./Tools/Asset_Downloader/README.md)

 ### Audio Converter